5 HIIT Treadmill Workouts to Build Speed and Fitness

 People running on treadmills.

-HIIT treadmill workouts are inherently challenging because you are pushing your body to near-maximal effort levels.
-However, your hard work is rewarded with the numerous benefits of treadmill interval workouts, including the following:
+HIIT treadmill workouts are inherently challenging because you push your body to near-all-out, maximal effort.
+However, your hard work is rewarded with the numerous health benefits of these high-intensity workouts, including the following:

 • Helping you become a faster runner

-• Training your anaerobic system as well as aerobic system
+• Training your anaerobic system as well as your aerobic system

 • Increasing VO2 max and lactate threshold